ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ---

 ## The Meaning Behind ShahroodRC

 ShahroodRC blends "Shahrood" (our hometown in Iran, symbolizing resilience like its mountains) with "RC" (Robotics Club).
 Inspired by the story of iteration, teamwork, and turning "what if" into "we did it."
 Behind the code and gears?
 The quiet support of families – our real "power source," fueling late nights and breakthroughs.
-ShahroodRC isn't just a robot; it's proof that passion + persistence = global stage.
+ShahroodRC isn't just a robot; it's proof that passion and persistence lead to a global stage.

 ---